-As Peter Dutton Attempts Australian Leadership Spill, A Man In The U.S Gets Messages From Confused Aussies
+As Peter Dutton Attempts Australian Leadership Spill, A Man In The U.S. Gets Messages From Confused Aussies

 “Pretty sure my last tweet has made me the leading candidate for PM of Australia,” he responded via Twitter.
 “USA!
 It’s been real, mate.”

-Others would like to offer the U.S. Dutton a place to stay in Australia, should he ever decide to visit the country.
-Especially, if he decides his own leadership spill on the current Australian government.
+Others would like to offer the U.S. Dutton a place to stay in Australia should he ever decide to visit the country, especially if he decides his own leadership spill on the current Australian government.

 I’ve now found a place to stay.
 Australians are my newest cousins. https://t.co/Dr8539SV0W